The Return of Thalia Plates: The Titan’s Curse Word

 Later in the day, when the bell rang, I grabbed my puppet, Zoe Nightsharpie, out of my locker.
-All of the hunters puppets seemed to glow with a faint silver, a sign of the attention to detail and craftsmanship that went into folding each and every one of them, the art was expressive, the creases were nice and crisp.
-It was- as you may have guessed- gorgeous.
+All of the hunters’ puppets seemed to glow with a faint silver, a sign of the attention to detail and craftsmanship that went into folding each and every one of them.
+The art was expressive, the creases were nice and crisp.
+Each and every one of them was gorgeous.

 I made my way, looking for one of the abysmal snitchbags I would have to interrogate.
-I had never personally met Mac Astley, but I knew in my heart that he was innocent.
+I personally met Mac Astley only once, and so I knew in my heart that he was innocent.
 I hate it when people get framed for things they didn’t do.

 The second I saw Flynn’s stingy red hair and thin composure I ran over to him and pinned him against the wall just as we were walking to the bus line.

 “Oh, hi Keana, didn’t see you there.”
 He said.